harporoeder/tokio-nsq/README.md

 A Rust [NSQ](https://nsq.io/) client built on [Tokio](https://github.com/tokio-rs/tokio).
 Tokio NSQ aims to be a feature complete NSQ client implementation.

+Tokio NSQ is available as a [cargo package](https://crates.io/crates/tokio-nsq), and API documentation is available on [docs.rs](https://docs.rs/tokio-nsq/latest/tokio_nsq/).

 ## Versioning

 This project follows strict semantic versioning.
 While pre `1.0.0` breaking changes have only a minor version bump.